johnwowens/titanquakes/README.md

-# Calculation of Titan-quakes using Instaseis.
+# Calculation of Titan-quakes using Instaseis
 John W. Owens and Philip J. Carpenter

 Northern Illinois University